siripallapu/Life-Saver-App/README.md

 This project's front-end can be developed into a mobile application, preferably offline.

-Begin reading with the file named 'Guidelines' first in the repository.
+Begin reading with the file named 'Guidelines' first, in the repository.